 - A three-bank syndicate with regards to the provision of a GBP100 million asset-based financing facilities agreement in favor of the Thomas Plant Hire group of companies, generating general corporate and working capital for the business in the UK.

 - Acted as Irish counsel for a leading UK bank in relation to the provision of a GBP180 million multi-currency asset-based lending facility for a leading equipment hire provider with a material Irish subsidiary.

 - An oil and gas wells technical products and services company in a revolving credit, term loan, equipment loan and security agreement with PNC Bank NA, as administrative agent for the lenders.

-- Aurelius Investments Limited in relation to the multi-million pound ABL financing of its acquisition of McKesson UK in a corporate carve-out from US healthcare company McKesson Corporation.
+- Aurelius Investments Limited in relation to the multimillion-GBP ABL financing of its acquisition of McKesson UK in a corporate carve-out from US healthcare company McKesson Corporation.

 - British Steel on a GBP50 million receivables finance facility provided by Secure Trust Bank, generating working capital for the business following its acquisition by Chinese conglomerate Jingye Group.

 - Royal A-ware Food Group on the ESG-linked EUR400 million asset-based and corporate financing provided by ABN AMRO Bank, Rabobank, ING Bank and KBC Bank.